Movement for the Independence of Sicily: Sicilian Independence Movement today

 The Sicilian independence movement continued to live thanks to Rosario Fasanaro, historical independence pioneer of the movement in Catania, then Regional Secretary until 27 January 2004, the year of his death.

-On 22 April 2004 an association was formed called movimento per l'Indipendenza della Sicilia, which refers directly to the experience of the MIS of the 1940s.
-On 11 May 2009, during a press conference, the leaders of the Movement gave the honorary member card to the then President of the Sicilian Region Raffaele Lombardo the following motivation: "For having placed himself at the service of the "autonomist cause" and for helping to awaken the identity and pride of the Sicilian People", fearing the hypothesis of an alliance with the Movement for Autonomies, of which Lombardo himself is the leader.
-Alliance that has not been followed.
+On 22 April 2004 an association was formed called Movimento per l'Indipendenza della Sicilia, which refers directly to the experience of the MIS of the 1940s.
+On 11 May 2009, during a press conference, the leaders of the Movement gave the honorary member card to the then President of the Sicilian Region Raffaele Lombardo with the following motivation: "For having placed himself at the service of the 'autonomist cause' and for helping to awaken the identity and pride of the Sicilian People", fearing the hypothesis of an alliance with the Movement for Autonomies, of which Lombardo himself is the leader.
+The alliance was not followed through.

-In November 2016, a new name was created, Movimento Nazionale Siciliano, between three Sicilian groups: Movimento per l'Indipendenza della Sicilia, Fronte Nazionale Siciliano, and Sicilia Nazione in these elections, but which did not present its own lists in the regional elections of November 2017.
+In November 2016, a new name was created, Movimento Nazionale Siciliano, between three Sicilian groups: Movimento per l'Indipendenza della Sicilia, Fronte Nazionale Siciliano, and Sicilia Nazione.
+The new alliance did not present its own lists in the regional elections of November 2017.

-The independentist Massimo Cirano, belonging to the "Archimedes Section" of the MIS presented himself in April 2019, with his symbol and list, to the administrative authorities of the municipality of Bagheria obtaining 1160 votes.
+The independentist Massimo Cirano, belonging to the "Archimedes Section" of the MIS, presented his symbol and list at the April 2019 administrative elections in the municipality of Bagheria.